 You should also consider buying these optional coverages:

 - Comprehensive, which replaces stolen cars and covers damage to your car from floods, fire, hail, and vandalism.

 - Collision, which pays for damage to your car from accidents.

-The average rate for Charleston drivers for a year of minimum coverage is $449 according to our rate analysis.
-If you increased your coverage to 50/100/50, you would pay just about $3.33 more a month, or $40 more a year.
+According to our rate analysis, the average rate for Charleston drivers for a year of minimum coverage is $449.
+If you increase your coverage to 50/100/50, you will pay just about $3.33 more monthly, or $40 more a year.

 You can get full coverage (100/300/100) by paying $73.92 more a month, or an additional $887 a year more than minimum-level coverage.